suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 ## Machine Learning Models

-There are a large number of machine learning models used in the prediction of the demand for __Washington Bikes__.
+There are a large number of machine learning models used in the prediction of the demand for __customer churn__ in __Telco__.
 Below are the models that were used for prediction.

 * [__Decision Tree Regressor__](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html)
 * [__Gradient Boosting Regressor__](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html)